twlaub/tkCOVIDplots/README.md

 This script goes and gets the United States COVID-19 data from the New York times database.
 There is a GUI where you can select the types of plots you want and for which states.
 Selection is by check boxes.
-Everytime you click the doPlots button the data is fetched anew and all plots are sent to the screen at the same time.
+Everytime you click the doPlots button all plots are sent to the screen at the same time.
 You must close each plot individually.
+You can refresh the data by checking the Refresh Data checkbox.

 Since there are already so many of these COVID-19 plotters available I make no copyright claim.
 You are free to use, modify, pass around,